Feud

 A feud /fjuːd/, also known in more extreme cases as a blood feud, vendetta, faida, clan war, gang war, private war, or mob war, is a long-running argument or fight, often between social groups of people, especially families or clans.
 Feuds begin because one party perceives itself to have been attacked, insulted, injured, or otherwise wronged by another.
 Intense feelings of resentment trigger an initial retribution, which causes the other party to feel greatly aggrieved and vengeful.
 The dispute is subsequently fueled by a long-running cycle of retaliatory violence.
-This continual cycle of provocation and retaliation usually makes it extremely difficult to end the feud peacefully.
-Feuds can persist for generations and may result in extreme acts of violence.
-They can be interpreted as an extreme outgrowth of social relations based in family honor.
-A mob war is a time when two or more rival families begin open warfare with one another, destroying each other's businesses and assassinating family members.
-Mob wars are generally disastrous for all concerned, and can lead to the rise or fall of a family.
+This continual cycle of provocation and retaliation means that feuds can persist for generations and may result in extreme acts of violence.
+They can be interpreted as an extreme outgrowth of social relations based in family honor, marriage, or competition over property.

 Until the early modern period, feuds were considered legitimate legal instruments and were regulated to some degree.
 For example, Montenegrin culture calls this krvna osveta, meaning "blood revenge", which had unspoken but highly valued rules.
-In Albanian culture it is called gjakmarrja, which usually lasts for generations.
-In tribal societies, the blood feud, coupled with the practice of blood wealth, functioned as an effective form of social control for limiting and ending conflicts between individuals and groups who are related by kinship, as described by anthropologist Max Gluckman in his article "The Peace in the Feud" in 1955.
+In Albanian culture it is called gjakmarrja and usually lasts for generations.
+In tribal societies, the blood feud, coupled with the practice of blood wealth, functioned as an effective form of social control for limiting and ending conflicts between individuals and groups who were related by kinship, as described by anthropologist Max Gluckman in his article "The Peace in the Feud" in 1955.